Jesse Abell

 She/Her/Hers

 Jesse received her J.D. from Osgoode Hall Law School, where she won awards for academic excellence.
-While at Osgoode, she participated in the Kawaskimhon Aboriginal Law Moot, and in the Anishinaabe law camp at Neyaashiinigmiing, with Chippewas of Nawash Unceded First Nation.
-In addition, she worked as a research assistant with the Indigenous Environmental Justice Project, and as a research assistant on issues related to the duty to consult and accommodate.
+While at Osgoode, she participated in the Kawaskimhon Aboriginal Law Moot, and worked as a research assistant with the Indigenous Environmental Justice Project, and on duty to consult issues.
+During law school, Jesse also worked as a legal caseworker at community legal aid clinics.
+She holds an Honours Bachelor of Arts (History and English) from the University of King’s College.

 Jesse is a member of the Ontario Bar.